Surgery is one of the main treatments for breast cancer. The operation you have depends on:

 Your surgeon and breast care nurse will talk to you about your options.
 You may be asked to decide which operation you have.

-Your surgeon will usually recommend surgery that keeps as much of the breast tissue and the shape of the breast as possible (breast-conserving surgery).
-But in some situations, they may recommend having all of the breast removed (mastectomy).
-Some women have hormonal therapy or chemotherapy before their operation to try to shrink the cancer to avoid having a mastectomy.
+Your surgeon will usually recommend breast-conserving surgery.
+This keeps as much of the breast tissue and the shape of the breast as possible.
+In some situations, they may recommend having the whole breast removed (mastectomy).
+Your surgery will usually include removing some or all of the lymph nodes in your armpit .